Cascade of topological phase transitions and revival of topological zero modes in imperfect double helical liquids: Discussion

 While the numerical analysis above focuses on integer quantum spin Hall edges and the resulting Majorana zero modes, our framework naturally extends to fractional helical liquids~\cite{Levin:2009,Neupert:2011,Santos:2011,Stern:2016,Rachel:2018}.
 In these systems, proximitized configurations can stabilize parafermionic bound states~\cite{Klinovaja:2014helical}, enabling more advanced schemes for topological quantum computation.
 The derived RG flow equations here and the additional numerical results presented in Appendix~\ref{Appendix:m3_fractional} indicate a reduced degree of topological protection in the fractional regime, suggesting their enhanced sensitivity to interaction- and disorder-induced fluctuations.
 Throughout our numerics, we have considered an edge length of $O(\mu\text{m})$--$O(10~\mu\text{m})$, and the resulting phase diagrams apply for temperatures below $O(0.1~\text{K})$--$O(\text{K})$.
 For somewhat higher temperatures or shorter edges, similar behavior is expected, with the phase boundaries shifted accordingly.

-Beyond transport signatures, direct detection of the Majorana zero modes stabilized in our setting can be achieved through local spectroscopic probes.
-Scanning tunneling spectroscopy with high energy resolution, as employed to resolve zero-bias bound states in iron-based superconductors~\cite{Machida:2019}, provides an experimentally accessible route to identifying the zero modes predicted here.
-The evolution of the local density of states under controlled tuning of in-plane fields, interaction strength, or channel asymmetries offers a concrete path toward verifying the disorder-enabled topological windows, the cascades of transitions, and the revival of Majorana zero modes in future device platforms.
+Beyond transport signatures, the Majorana zero modes stabilized in our setting can be directly probed using local probes.
+Scanning tunneling spectroscopy with high energy resolution, as demonstrated in the detection of zero-bias bound states in iron-based superconductors~\cite{Machida:2019}, provides an experimentally accessible route to identifying the zero modes predicted here.
+As revealed by the density-profile analysis, the spatial localization of the zero modes constitutes an alternative scanning-probe feature, with pronounced broadening indicating proximity to a topological phase transition.
+Overall, the evolution of the local density of states and spatial density profiles under controlled tuning of in-plane fields, interaction strength, or channel asymmetry offers a concrete pathway to experimentally verify the disorder-enabled topological windows, cascades of phase transitions, and the revival of Majorana zero modes in future device platforms.